superseriousbusiness/gotosocial/CONTRIBUTING.md

 GoToSocial uses [Drone](https://www.drone.io/) for CI/CD tasks like running tests, linting, and building Docker containers.

-These runs are integrated with Github, and will be run on opening a pull request or merging into main.
+These runs are integrated with GitHub, and will be run on opening a pull request or merging into main.

 The Drone instance for GoToSocial is [here](https://drone.superseriousbusiness.org/superseriousbusiness/gotosocial).

-The `drone.yml` file is [here](./.drone.yml) -- this defines how and when Drone should run.
+The `drone.yml` file is [here](./.drone.yml) — this defines how and when Drone should run.
 Documentation for Drone is [here](https://docs.drone.io/).

-Please note that the `drone.yml` file must be signed by the Drone admin account in order to be considered valid.
+It is worth noting that the `drone.yml` file must be signed by the Drone admin account to be considered valid.
 This must be done every time the file is changed.
 This is to prevent tampering and hijacking of the Drone instance.
 See [here](https://docs.drone.io/signature/).

 To sign the file, first install and setup the [drone cli tool](https://docs.drone.io/cli/install/).
 Then, run: